MinnPost/minnpost-districts-to-watch-2016/README.md

  - `district-blurbs.csv`: Short blurbs written by Briana Bierschbach describing the races in the 25 districts to watch

 ##Development
 It's recommended that you use a virtualenv.
-Additionally, the app was written in Python 3 Something like:
+Additionally, the app was written in Python 3.
+Use something like:

 `virtualenv -p python3 venv`